 Practically, those living within a certain context and set of circumstances often will have a greater "ownership" of a program, solution, or process if they are actively engaged in its formulation and implementation.
 These actions will also have a greater chance of reaching others within the same context since they will hopefully be expressed in the vernacular of that locale, allowing for easier transmission and permutation as the interventions unfold.
-Interventions from outside the situation have the challenge of getting lost in translation since the local culture may not easily adsorb the ideas because of different experiences or modes of being.
+Those interventions from outside the situation may have the challenge of getting lost in translation since the local culture may not easily absorb the ideas because of different experiences or modes of being.

-Additionally, the wisdom of individuals and leaders within a system regarding actions within that context will usually surpass that of an outside expert who is bringing their assumptions from other contexts and experiences.
+Additionally, the wisdom of individuals and leaders within a system typically surpass that of an outside expert who brings their assumptions from their external contexts and experiences.
 Not only do those within a healthy system understand the context within which they exist, but they also have a healthy esteem of their own gifts and skills as well as their limitations.
 These particularities, when taken together, indicate that the leader and congregation within the system should be able to craft responses to issues and opportunities that will be more effective in their implementation and success.
-The underlying wisdom of this kind of organic and collaborative leadership is that "all of us are smarter than any of us."
-16

-This emphasis on organic local solutions to problems, however, does not negate the need for outside learning and even observation from those not participating within the system.
+This emphasis on organic local solution to problems, however, does not negate the need for outside learning and even observation from those not participating within the system.
 No leader or faith community can know all that is needed for any given project.
 Likewise, the leader and congregation will not always have knowledge of the full range of options available to them.
 Consultation with experts in a variety of fields will be needed for effective leadership and ministry.
 Additionally, the very fact that the leader and faith community exist within its context may make it difficult to see things that they have long taken as givens.
 An outside observer may assist them in gaining a greater view of their situation simply by asking insightful questions that push the group to examine their biases and predispositions.